Here are 17 of the most active funds investing under the Enterprise Investment Scheme (EIS) in the past year.

 Did you know?

 8 out of 10 UK angel investments are made under SEIS/EIS.
+In order to qualify for investment under EIS, companies need to meet the eligibility criteria.
 You can find out if you qualify to raise under the Enterprise Investment Scheme, and apply for SEIS/EIS Advance Assurance from HMRC on SeedLegals.

 * Starred statistics kindly provided by Beauhurst.